raphlinus/raphlinus.github.io/_posts/2021-03-09-bezier-fitting.md

 * The Graphics Gems chapter.

+Another popular application that implements bezier curve fitting is [Potrace], which converts bitmap images into vector shapes.
+However, Potrace doesn't attempt extremely precise fitting, opting instead for a faster and simpler approach that only generates a subset of all possible bezier curves.
+It might be interesting to explore using the techniques in this blog to improve the results.

 Also note, I addressed this problem in chapter 9 of my [thesis].
 That approach gave good results but was very slow.
 The solution in this blog is strictly better.

 ## Solving the problem

 We have two parameters to optimize.
 A good place to start is a heat map of the error over the entire two dimensional parameter space.
-Below is such a heatmap for the Euler spiral with deflections 0.31 and 0.35 radians at the endpoints.
+Below is such a heatmap for the [Euler spiral] segment with deflections 0.31 and 0.35 radians at the endpoints.
 The horizontal axis is $\delta_0$, ie the length of the left control arm, and the vertical axis is $\delta_1$, the length of the right control arm.

 ![A 2D heatmap of error as a function of arm lengths](/assets/bezier_heatmap.png)